Help Us Document Notable Scientists on Wikipedia

 - We brought on Wikimedian-at-large Andrew Lih, who will develop the tools to share more groups of notable women, like the Funk List, on Wikipedia.

-- Through a gift from the Newmark Foundation, we are partnering with Wiki Education to train staff from some of the Smithsonian's more than 200 Affiliate organizations across the U.S. This will allow staff at these museums and cultural sites to add their own resources about American women to Wikipedia.
+- Through a gift from the Craig Newmark Philanthropies, we are partnering with Wiki Education to train staff from some of the Smithsonian's more than 200 Affiliate organizations across the U.S. This will allow staff at these museums and cultural sites to add their own resources about American women to Wikipedia.
 In partnership with our Affiliates, we aim to add 100 new articles about women to Wikipedia.

 - We will host virtual edit-a-thons throughout 2021 focusing on American women with varied racial and cultural backgrounds.